MoonPoet/xaprb-src/content/blog/2007/how-to-create-stepping-slides-in-openofficeorg-impress.md

 categories:
   - Desktop
 ---
-If you've used Microsoft Powerpoint to create "stepping" slides -- slides that appear one bullet point at a time -- and can't figure out how to do it with OpenOffice.org Impress, this article is for you.
+If you've used Microsoft Powerpoint to create "stepping" slides---slides that appear one bullet point at a time---and can't figure out how to do it with OpenOffice.org Impress, this article is for you.

 ### What are stepping slides?